cgrimshawdev26/hpc-sync/README.md

 # HPC Sync

-A simple tool to sync local files with an HPC server using rsync.
+A simple tool to sync files between local machine and HPC server using rsync.

 ## Installation